sergeicu/crl-conda/README.md

 e2 conda is hosted in this location `/programs/local/anaconda/`.
 By design, this location is not writable by e2 users without sudo access.
 Therefore, adding / updating / removing conda packages is not possible.
 Instead, we install conda into our own local directory as a workaround.

 **Note**
 This workaround does NOT require installation of new conda software.
-We use preinstalled conda binaries on e2 cluser to create new conda environments in local directories.
+We use preinstalled conda binaries on e2 cluster to create new conda environments in local directories.
 If you want to start from complete scratch, we recommend that you use [miniconda install files.](https://docs.conda.io/en/latest/miniconda.html)

 ## Basic setup
 Login to e2 from your CRL machine